Valid as of September 9, 2022

 If you wish to use our Platform or Site, you must take responsibility to be aware of applicable laws and workplace rules regarding informed consent, appropriate content, and communication for all media.

-If you are associated with a school, we remind that each school and district is unique regarding these matters, so we rely on you to know and act according to the relevant regulations.
+If you are associated with a school, we remind that each school and district is unique regarding these matters, so we rely on you to know and act according to the relevant policies and regulations.

 Media and documents created or stored on our servers may be reviewed by our team for quality assurance, and in order to learn more about typical parameters of such documents so we can optimize your experience.